 Is the music cupid talkin’ stupid?

 Okay, before I go any further, it’s probably a good idea if I identify the music cupid.
 That would be me.
-I know…my header says I’m your one-man-branding-band.
-But today I’m also the music cupid, in order to draw out a point.
+I know…my header says Rhyme and Reason.
+But I’m also the music cupid, in order to draw out a point.
 And the point is…there are a lot of places (translate: websites where they’re either confused or smokin’ some of that stuff I smell as I drive around in the shadow of Pike’s Peak) uh…a lot of places where they say jingles are “dead” or outdated.
 Guess what?
 They’re wrong.

 Some big brands out there have reached into their wayback machines and brought back their famous jingles.
 And some naysayers explain them away as mere nostalgia.
 Sure, they’re nostalgic…at least for those who were around when they were new…but there’s another reason why those companies are using their old jingles.
 They work!